todogroup/osposurvey/2019/questions.md

 * 0-2 years
 * 3-5 years
 * 5-10 years
-* 10 or more years
+* More than 10 years
 * Don't know

 11. What are the areas where your company has most benefited from the open source program?
 (Check all that apply)
 * Increased developer recruitment and retention
-* Increased speed and agility in development cycle
+* Increased speed and agility in the development cycle
 * Better license compliance
 * Lower licensing fees
 * Lower support costs